 FWC seeks public’s help to protect native species

-Sixty state species face the risk of losing the habitats they once called home, and the Florida Fish and Wildlife Conservation Commission wants the public’s help to save them.
+Sixty species across Florida face the risk of losing the habitats they call home, and the Florida Fish and Wildlife Conservation Commission wants the public’s help to save them.

-The Florida Fish and Wildlife Conservation Commission is seeking public comment on plans to preserve the habitats of 23 native species including:
+The Florida Fish and Wildlife Conservation Commission is seeking public comment on action plans to preserve the habitats of 23 native species and subspecies, including the following:

-- 11 bird species Wakulla seaside sparrow, Scott’s seaside sparrow, Worthington’s marsh wren, Marian’s marsh wren, reddish egret, little blue heron, roseate spoonbill, tricolored heron, snowy egret, white ibis and osprey in Monroe County
+11 bird species (Wakulla seaside sparrow, Scott’s seaside sparrow, Worthington’s marsh wren, Marian’s marsh wren, reddish egret, little blue heron, roseate spoonbill, tricolored heron, snowy egret, white ibis and osprey).

-- Five fish species: blackmouth shiner, Southeastern tessellated darter, bluenose shiner, harlequin darter and Lake Eustis pupfish
+Five fish species (blackmouth shiner, Southern tessellated darter, bluenose shiner, harlequin darter and Lake Eustis pupfish).

 “With so many species, we’re trying to have a more integrated approach,” said Diane Firth, FWC habitat and species spokeswoman.
 “Really, anyone can weigh in.”

-Whether it’s a bird in your backyard or a small mammal on your business’ property, the FWC wants the public to offer new, innovative ideas in saving these animals – ideas that can help the species thrive and the humans that live near it maintain their land with little interruption.
+Whether it’s a bird in your backyard or a small mammal on your business’s property, the FWC wants the public to offer new, innovative ideas in saving these animals — ideas that can help the species thrive and the humans who live near them maintain their land with little interruption.

-The plans are about 20 to 30 pages long, said Claire Sunquist Blunden, stakeholder coordinator for the Imperiled Species Management Program.
+The action plans are about 20 to 30 pages long, said Claire Sunquist Blunden, of the FWC’s Imperiled Species Management Program.